 We work very hard to create the highest quality puzzles featuring some of the most talented artists in Canada.
 You can rest assured that when you purchase a StumpCraft puzzle you are getting a truly amazing puzzle that requires no discount.

-We are no longer printing custom puzzles as a result of the recent increase in puzzle production demand.
-We will be evaluating over the coming months but don't expect to offer custom puzzles until February 2022 at the earliest.
-For more details on our past Custom Puzzles, read this.
+We have paused printing custom puzzles as a result of production restrictions.
+We will be evaluating over the coming months but don't expect to offer custom puzzles until March 2023 at the earliest.
+We will update submission deadlines once we have a production schedule.

 The smell is definitely part of the "charm" of all wooden puzzles like the ones we produce.
 The odour comes from the process of cutting the pieces with a laser engraver, which essentially vaporizes the molecules beneath the beam of light.
 Some of the organic molecules that are vaporized tend to stick to the sides of the puzzle pieces (that chocolate brown stain on the sides) and give the puzzle its distinct smell.